Skip to content

 Much like how any well-baked cake is the sum of all of its various ingredients working together harmoniously, the same can be said for the execution of any successful ABM strategy.

 Unlike traditional marketing funnels where one salesperson is tasked with handling multiple accounts, the ABM strategy works best when you have multiple people working together on a single account.
-According to Forrester Research, organizations that aligned their sales and marketing teams experienced 32% higher revenue growth, whereas less aligned companies saw a 7% decline in revenue.
+Organizations that aligned their sales and marketing teams experienced 32% higher revenue growth, whereas less aligned companies saw a 7% decline in revenue.

 Traditionally, the weakest point of any sales cycle is the hand-off point between marketing and sales.
 Oftentimes salespeople feel that marketers are giving them unqualified leads, whereas marketers feel that the sales team isn't doing enough to follow up with the leads they provide.